MarcDeletang/nodejs-git-hook/readme.md

     //Or an array of command
 	{ "cmd" : [ "echo 'It works !'",  "git pull origin master" ] }
 	],
-	//If you want the server to listen to specific URLS, it will execute all
+	//If you want the server to listen to specific URLS
-    //the methods you defined if criteria match, in this case:
+    //it will execute all the methods you defined if criteria match
+    //In this case:
     //github push event on /github-hook will trigger the method "urls" : [
 	{ "{url}" : [ "githubMethod" ] }